jbostoen/iTop-custom-extensions/docs/implementation/setting up a help desk.md

 * just change the caller after the ticket's processed automatically

 ### Who's the actual caller?
 * Cut the middle persons.
-A boss or key user shouldn't be creating contacts for others.
+A boss or key user shouldn't be creating requests for others.
 Direct contact makes things much more efficient.

 ### No (B)CC!
-* make it a policy not to accept these mails.
+* make it a policy to reject these mails.
 Reason: if someone sends the initial mail with others in copy and they all start to reply, you'll have several new tickets.
 Also, it doesn't make sense to communicate with multiple people about a ticket.

 ### Notifications
 * if you create a ticket, skip the public log, the Email Reply extension won't work right away.